-"Envoys are waiting for China to take leadership because it's the biggest emitter," said Fuqiang Yang, senior adviser on energy, environment and climate change for the Washington-based Natural Resources Defense Council's China programme.
+"Envoys are waiting for China to take leadership because it's the biggest emitter," said Fuqiang Yang, senior advicer on energy environment and adviser on energy, environment and climate change for the Washington-based Natural Resources Defense Council's China programme.
 Earlier, China and the EU launched a three-year cooperation on a carbon emissions trading scheme during the China-EU bilateral dialogue on climate change held on May 20th.
-Also in May, the National Development and Reform Commission (NDRC) announced a list of 80 projects in a new test for inviting private capital to play its role in advancing investment and financing structure reform.
+Also in May, the National Develop-ment and Reform Commission (NDRC) announced a list of 80 projects in a new test for inviting private capital to play its role in advancing investment and financing structure reform.
 Among the 80 projects, 36 are clean energy projects, with distributed solar PV projects accounting for 30 of these.